top of page

 Low-income housing is often dangled by developers to get zoning clearances.
 In this case, the low-income housing was actually built but never achieved the 20% of residences promised by FTDC (as of today more like 6%).
 Spring Garden Towers at 1818 Spring Garden Street has 208 units available for low and very-low-income residents over the age of 62 (or age 18 with a disability).

-A Spring Garden campus for CCP within the Franklin Town boundary was a carrot dangled for the project's approval early on.
-In 1980, 5.5 acres near 17th and Spring Garden were purchased for $5.9 million.
-This site would accommodate the West and Bonnell buildings in 1983.
-The Lit Brothers warehouse between 17th and 18th Street was sold to CCP in 1980 and the building demolished, A new 631-car-capacity parking garage was erected at a cost of $6.1 million.
+In 1980, 5.5 acres south of the 1973 parcels were purchased for $5.9 million.
+This site would eventually accommodate the Athletic Center, the Pavilion Building, and Bonnell Building.
+The Lit Brothers warehouse between 17th and 18th Street was sold to CCP in 1980 and the building demolished.
+A new 631-car-capacity parking garage was erected at a cost of $6.1 million.
 Classes at 34 South 11th Street were then discontinued.
 All CCP classes, with 15,000 students, were then consolidated at the main campus.
 Tuition at the time was $912 per year.
 The Winnet Building and Athletic Center were added in 1991, the Pavilion Building in 2011, and the Center for Business and Industry in 2003.
 The next series of photos show the changes.

 9.jpg